Titus107/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First we will create a virtual machine in Azure running Windows 10 and remotely connect to it.
-From there, copy and paste the link to the google drive with all of the prerequisite to get starting operating osTicket.
+From there, copy and paste the link to the google drive with all of the prerequisites and download them to get started operating osTicket.
 </p>
 <br />